 Revenue per Sale/Cost per Sale (RPS/CPS): This is a set percentage of the total sale of a conversion.
 When this revenue or payout is set, the offer pixel/postback will include a sale amount parameter that you will pass the total sale amount from the sale that the partner was attributed to, and the offer will calculate the revenue and payout of the conversion dynamically.
 Please put whole number values (40%, 12%, not 21.5%) into this field when selected.

 Revenue/Cost per Conversion plus Revenue/Cost per Sale: With this option, you are setting a flat revenue/payout as well as specifying a percentage of a sale amount on top of that.
 This is essentially a combination of the two above payout types.

-Revenue per Click/Cost per Click (RPC/CPC): Instead of paying out on conversion, you can also set a flat revenue/payout on click, and each unique click will receive a payout.
-For these types of offers, you don’t need a conversion pixel since the payout occurs at the click, but conversions can still be tracked and will appear in the conversion report.
+Revenue per Click/Cost per Click (RPC/CPC): Instead of paying out on conversion, you can also set a flat revenue/payout on click, and each click will receive a payout.
+For these types of offers, you don’t need a conversion pixel because the payout occurs at the click, and conversions are still tracked and appear in the conversion report.

 There are many instances where just the default revenue and payout will suffice.
-You might have a super affiliate on board that you want to incentivize by offering a better payout.
-In HasOffers, you can set custom payout or revenue values for certain affiliates to do just that.
+You might have a super-affiliate on board that you want to incentivize by offering a better payout.
+In TUNE, you can set custom payout or revenue values for certain partners to do just that.

-On the offer’s page, find the Payout panel and click Affiliate Payouts.
+On the offer’s page, find the Payout panel and click Partner Payouts.
 On the page that appears, there is a table of custom payouts for this offer.
 Click Add at the top of the table.
-Then select the affiliate from the dropdown menu.
+Then select the partner from the dropdown menu.

-Note: Adding a custom payout for an affiliate will not update previous conversions to the new payout retroactively.
+Note: Adding a custom payout for a partner will not update previous conversions to the new payout retroactively.
 It will only apply to conversions going forward.